 In verse 9, the king asserted: “no secret troubleth thee . . .”
 Here we see Daniel greatly troubled.
 He was stunned, perplexed, even embarrassed.
 He clearly understood the meaning right from the start, but felt reluctant to share it.
 At first, much like the wise men who “did not make [it] known,” he was speechless, not for “one hour,” as KJV reads, but for “a moment.”
 In other words, he faltered.

-Mrs. White puts it this way” “Seeing Daniel’s hesitation and distress, the king expressed sympathy for his servant . . . its dreadful import had made him hesitate in dumb amazement, . . .”
-It must have been clear, even to the other wise men, that it portrayed impending doom and would not explain it because they were afraid of the king.
+Mrs. White puts it this way: “Seeing Daniel’s hesitation and distress, the king expressed sympathy for his servant . . . its dreadful import had made him hesitate in dumb amazement . . .”
+It must have been clear, even to the other wise men, that it portrayed impending doom and they would not explain it because they were afraid of the king.
 In contrast, Daniel was afraid for the king.
 But, he accepted the responsibility for explaining the dream as tactfully as he could without omitting any details.
 He prefaced his interpretation with a sympathetic disclaimer which could be worded: “what I am about to tell you is good news for your enemies, but bad news for you.”
-Some catastrophes are worse than death, and what Daniel was preparing to tell the king that he was in danger of terrible humiliation.
+Some catastrophes are worse than death, and Daniel was preparing to tell the king that he was facing terrible humiliation.
 Death with honor would be more acceptable to a proud man like Nebuchadnezzar.

 Verses 20-22: The tree that thou sawest, which grew, and was strong, whose height reached unto the heaven, and the sight thereof to all the earth; Whose leaves were fair, and the fruit thereof much, and in it was meat for all; under which the beasts of the field dwelt, and upon whose branches the fowls of the heaven had their habitation: It is thou, O king, that art grown and become strong: for thy greatness is grown, and reacheth unto heaven, and thy dominion to the end of the earth.